wp-plugins/mobile-smart/readme.txt

 Stable tag: trunk

 The Mobile Smart plugin allows your Wordpress site to switch your theme if a user visits it using a mobile device, plus adds template tags to help you customise your theme based on the device viewing it.
+Also contains a sample mobile theme for developers to start with, based on Mobile Boilerplate and HTML 5 Reset.

 == Description ==